Updated: Dec 23, 2020

 As conflicts are resolved and life settles back to that same rhythm, my mind wanders once again to the future.
 This week is spent tackling all the thoughts and emotions connected with the anxieties of whether my plans for my career will ever come into fruition.

 I long to change my family's financial position, it tortures my mind being stuck in this mess.
 In that moment I would gladly take any work that would better our financial position, but even without this pandemic, there is not any work that would better our financial position.
 Society has this misconception that people stay unemployed because they are too comfortable on benefits!
 All I can feel is, this is not comfortable its mind-numbing hopelessness!
 Right now as a family where only one parent is able to work, a job would actually create more financial instability, worry, and anxiety.
-No matter how poor we are right now, I know my children are fed, have a roof over their head and the bills are paid.
+No matter how poor we are right now, I know my children are fed, have a roof over their heads and the bills are paid.
 If I walk into a job tomorrow, would I earn enough to keep the food on the table, the roof over our head, and to pay all the bills we need?
 Will I lose time with my younger children and have to rely more on my adult children to help take over carer responsibilities for their Dad, work a phenomenal amount of hours yet potentially be in a worse financial position.
 It feels like a terrifying gamble, could my family's mental health deal with that change in instability?

 I hate This!
-I have a diploma in photography, an amazing career potential but no life chances to pursue it with out putting my family at risk.
+I have a diploma in photography, an amazing career potential but no life chances to pursue it without putting my family at risk.
 I realized this soon after I got my diploma, that though Photography is who I am, I needed to find a career with regular hours and steady pay.
 Discovering Therapeutic photography showed me that I had the capability to help people and work in a sector that helps people.
 I tried an introduction to counseling course but learned that this style of studying and helping didn't quite fit me.
-Which is why I explored the Psychology and criminology course that lead me to the conclusion that I could do allot as a support worker, perhaps for woman's aid, children's 1st or other related areas.
+This is why I explored the Psychology and criminology course that lead me to the conclusion that I could do a lot as a support worker, perhaps for woman's aid, children's 1st, or other related areas.
 Hence I pursued an open university degree in the hopes that I could volunteer as a support worker whilst gaining the qualifications.
 My dream of therapeutic photography not given up on but running alongside a career as a support worker helping others through traumatic experiences.

 These are my plans, I've studied hard to establish this path, but those numbers are daunting, age 40, 20 years without working!
 Those misconceptions that the working world has that is created by this consumerism capitalist society run by those sitting at the top of the hierarchy.